wfd3/autosetup/README.md

 - `--skip PKGS`: Skip specified packages
 - `--skip-flags FLAGS`: Skip packages with specified flags
 - `--show`: Parse the package list file, print the packages found and exit
+- `--list`: Parse the package list and reproduce it on standard out
 - `--version`: Show program version

 ## Examples